-We have seen above, that the first step in the revolution by the working class, is to raise the proletariat to the position of ruling class, to win the battle of democracy.
+We have seen above that the first step in the revolution by the working class is to raise the proletariat to the position of ruling class, to establish democracy.

-The proletariat will use its political supremacy to wrest, by degrees, all capital from the bourgeoisie, to centralise all instruments of production in the hands of the State, i.e., of the proletariat organised as the ruling class; and to increase the total of productive forces as rapidly as possible.
+The proletariat will use its political supremacy to wrest by degrees all capital from the bourgeoisie, to centralize all instruments of production in the hands of the state, i.e., of the proletariat organized as the ruling class, and to increase the total of productive forces as rapidly as possible.

-Of course, in the beginning, this cannot be effected except by means of despotic inroads on the rights of property, and on the conditions of bourgeois production; by means of measures, therefore, which appear economically insufficient and untenable, but which, in the course of the movement, outstrip themselves, necessitate further inroads upon the old social order, and are unavoidable as a means of entirely revolutionising the mode of production.
+Of course, in the beginning this cannot be effected except by means of despotic inroads on the rights of property and on the conditions of bourgeois production; by means of measures, therefore, which appear economically insufficient and untenable, but which, in the course of the movement outstrip themselves, necessitate further inroads upon the old social order, and are unavoidable as a means of entirely revolutionizing the mode of production.

-These measures will of course be different in different countries.
+These measures will, of course, be different in different countries.

-Nevertheless in the most advanced countries, the following will be pretty generally applicable:
+Nevertheless, in the most advanced countries the following will be pretty generally applicable:

 - 1. Abolition of property in land and application of all rents of land to public purposes. - 2.
 A heavy progressive or graduated income tax. - 3.
 Abolition of all right of inheritance. - 4.
 Confiscation of the property of all emigrants and rebels. - 5.
-Centralisation of credit in the hands of the State, by means of a national bank with State capital and an exclusive monopoly. - 6.
-Centralisation of the means of communication and transport in the hands of the State. - Extension of factories and instruments of production owned by the State; the bringing into cultivation of waste-lands, and the improvement of the soil generally in accordance with a common plan. - 8.
-Equal liability of all to labour.
+Centralization of credit in the hands of the state by means of a national bank with state capital and an exclusive monopoly. - 6.
+Centralization of the means of communication and transport in the hands of the state. - 7.
+Extension of factories and instruments of production owned by the state; the bringing into cultivation of waste lands, and the improvement of the soil generally in accordance with a common plan. - 8.
+Equal obligation of all to work.
 Establishment of industrial armies, especially for agriculture. - 9.
-Combination of agriculture with manufacturing industries; gradual abolition of the distinction between town and country, by a more equable distribution of the population over the country. - 10.
+Combination of agriculture with manufacturing industries; gradual abolition of the distinction between town and country by a more equable distribution of the population over the country. - 10.
 Free education for all children in public schools.
-Abolition of children's factory labour in its present form.
-Combination of education with industrial production, &c., &c.
+Abolition of child factory labour in its present form.
+Combination of education with industrial production, etc.

-When, in the course of development, class distinctions have disappeared, and all production has been concentrated in the hands of a vast association of the whole nation, the public power will lose its political character.
-Political power, properly so called, is merely the organised power of one class for oppressing another.
-If the proletariat during its contest with the bourgeoisie is compelled, by the force of circumstances, to organise itself as a class, if, by means of a revolution, it makes itself the ruling class, and, as such, sweeps away by force the old conditions of production, then it will, along with these conditions, have swept away the conditions for the existence of class antagonisms and of classes generally, and will thereby have abolished its own supremacy as a class.
+When in the course of development class distinctions have disappeared and all production has been concentrated in the hands of a vast association of the whole nation, the public power will lose its political character.
+Political power, properly so called, is merely the organized power of one class for oppressing another.
+If the proletariat during its contest with the bourgeoisie is compelled by the force of circumstances to organize itself as a class; if by means of a revolution it makes itself the ruling class and, as such, sweeps away by force the old conditions of production, then it will, along with these conditions, have swept away the conditions for the existence of class antagonisms and of classes generally, and will thereby have abolished its own supremacy as a class.

-In place of the old bourgeois society, with its classes and class antagonisms, we shall have an association, in which the free development of each is the condition for the free development of all.
+In place of the old bourgeois society, with its classes and class antagonisms, we shall have an association in which the free development of each is the condition for the free development of all.

-SOCIALIST AND COMMUNIST LITERATURE
+CHAPTER III.
+SOCIALIST AND COMMUNIST LITERATURE.